lazerwalker/twine-app-builder/README.md

 ## Getting Started

 1. While logged in to GitHub and viewing this project, click the green "Use this Template" button at the top of the page.
 2. Move your game files into your new git repository.
 Put anything you'll need into the `src` folder.
 This must include an `index.html` file, which will be loaded in a custom web browser whenever players open your game, but might also include other resources like images or audio.
+If you have files like images and audio, it's better to include them here instead of linking externally so your game will work offline.
 3. In your new repo, there will be a file in the `.github/workflows` subfolder called `main.yml`.
 Down on [line 89](https://github.com/lazerwalker/twine-app-builder/blob/main/.github/workflows/main.yml#L89), in the "Build the app" section, change the `APP_NAME` variable from "My Twine Game" to whatever you want your app to be called.
 4. If you have a custom app icon you'd like to use, put that as `icon.png` in the root of the repo.
 It will be automatically resized as long as it is square and at least 1024x1024.
 5. Commit and push these changes to GitHub